Chicago College of Performing Arts: Alterations

 Around 1912, the Banquet Hall was used as a Masonic Lodge.
 The Masons made several alterations.
 The musicians' gallery at the north end of the hall was removed.
 A balcony was installed at the rear of the hall.
 They also sealed the center pair of doors, removed three of the stained glass windows, and painted the remaining windows black.
 The stencils were painted over and acoustical tiles were applied to the face of the beams.

 In 1956, Chicago Musical College of Roosevelt University obtained the Hall.
 Many of the Masons' alterations were eliminated and the Hall was restored and converted to a recital hall.
 Under the direction of architect Crombie Taylor, the goal of restoring the room as closely as possible to the original ornamentation while providing an attractive hall for music recitals was begun.
 A stage and fixed theatre seating were installed to achieve this function.
 The majority of stencil patterns were recovered.
 Today, reproductions of the stencils remain on the back wall and in one of the arches as originally designed by Sullivan.
 However, some of the work that was planned, such as the stenciling on the beams and walls, and installing the ornamental light fixtures, was not completed at that time.

 In 1980, architect John Vinci completed a project that helped control the environmental effects on the hall.
 A new roof and exterior wall system were installed along with new windows and skylights.
 Water that had been seeping into the Hall was eliminated.
 This was the beginning of keeping the Hall intact without further damage.

 Work continues to restore the hall to its former splendor and provide adequately for use of the space as a recital hall.
 In 2001 the paintings lining the walls were removed and restored at the Art Institute.
 In the fall of 2002 the "electroliers" were recreated and installed, as well as a new HVAC system.

 Faculty

 The faculty consists of many musicians from the Chicago Symphony Orchestra and the Chicago Lyric Opera, as well as other musicians from around the world.
-Teachers include Vadim Gluzman, Shmuel Ashkenasi, Robert Chen (concertmaster of the Chicago Symphony Orchestra), Liu Yang, Tanya Carey, Michael Holmes, Richard Hirschl, David Schrader, John Sharp (principal cellist of the Chicago Symphony), Denis Azabagic (classical guitar), Paul Wertico, Wendy Warner, Eugene Izotov, (principal oboe of the Chicago Symphony), Dale Clevenger (principal horn of the Chicago Symphony).
+Current instrumental faculty include: Tanya Carey, Richard Hirschl, Teng Li (principal violist of the Chicago Symphony), Russell Rolen (co-founder of Spektral Quartet), John Sharp (principal cellist of the Chicago Symphony), An Tran (classical guitar), and Paul Wertico.

-Voice and opera faculty include Scott Gilmore, Dr. Dana Brown, Samuel Ramey, Richard Stillwell, Judith Haddon, Allan Glassman, Jonita Lattimore, Nicole Cabell, Bruce Hall, Tom Studebaker, Cynthia Clarey.
+Voice and opera faculty include Dr. Dana Brown, Scott Gilmore, Allan Glassman, Bruce Hall, Jonita Lattimore, and Thomas Studebaker.
 Faculty of the composition program have included Stacy Garrop, Kyong Mee Choi, and Daron Hagen.

+Notable former faculty include: Shmuel Ashkenasi, Nicole Cabell, Robert Chen (concertmaster of the Chicago Symphony), Cynthia Clarey, Dale Clevenger (former principal horn of the Chicago Symphony), Vadim Gluzman, Judith Haddon, Michael Holmes, Vadim Karpinos (percussionist in the Chicago Symphony Orchestra), Ed Harrison (timpanist of the Lyric Opera of Chicago), Eugene Izotov (former principal oboe of the Chicago Symphony), Samuel Ramey, David Schrader, Richard Stillwell, Wendy Warner, and Liu Yang.